man-group/ArcticDB/docs/mkdocs/docs/technical/on_disk_storage.md

 ### Version Layer

 The version layer contains a linked list of immutable atom keys/values.
-Each element of the linked list contains two pointers in the data segment; One pointer points to the next entry in the linked list and one pointer points to an index key, providing a route through to the index layer of the storage structure.
+Each element of the linked list contains two pointers in the data segment; one points to the next entry in the linked list, and the other points to an index key, providing a route through to the index layer of the storage structure.
 As a result, traversing the version layer linked list for a symbol allows you to travel backwards through time to retrieve data as it were at a previous version/point in time.
 The version layer also contains information about which versions have been deleted, and which are still "live".

 This means that for symbols with a lot of versions, this linked list can get quite long, and so reading old versions (using the `as_of` argument) can become slower as lots of tiny object reads are required in order to find the relevant index key.
 A method will soon be added to the `Library` [API](/api/library) allowing users to "compact" this linked list into a few larger objects.